giaf/hpmpc/README.txt

 /test_problems/Makefile

-The code comes in two version: generic and code-generation.

-The the generic version is a proper library, that can solver problems of every size.
+The the code comes as a library, that can solver problems of every size.
 It is generated typing in a terminal the command

 $ make

 that also runs the test problem.

-The code-generation version can solver problem on only one size, to be specified in the file problem_size.h .
-It is generated typing in a terminal the command

-$ make codegen

-that also runs the test problem.
+A code-generated version is currently under development.
+More documentation will be available soon.

 Questions and comments can be send to the author Gianluca Frison, at the email address